-Your child’s senses are constantly stimulated by flashing lights, loud sounds and other forms of continuous chaos.
-And while many children can cope quite well with all this input, others struggle to keep some peace of mind in a world filled with sensory stimulation.
+Without the right sensory room ideas to inspire your interior design, your child’s senses can be stimulated constantly even when they’re at home.
+Flashing lights, loud sounds and other forms of continuous chaos are now a part of our daily lives.
+And while some children can cope with all this input to a certain extent, others may find it difficult to keep some peace of mind in a world filled with sensory stimulation.

 Luckily, more people are starting to realise the importance of sensory awareness and how some simple changes in your home can have a big impact on your child’s wellbeing.
 And no room is as important as their own private territory: the bedroom.

-So that’s why we’ve lined up some easy and budget-friendly sensory bedroom ideas to get your creative juices flowing.
-You’ll not only get specific sensory room ideas to better design your child’s room (whether a baby or toddler, tween or teen), but we’ll also share some general tips for sensory-proving a room.
+That’s why we’ve lined up some easy and budget-friendly sensory bedroom ideas to get your creative juices flowing.
+You’ll not only get specific sensory room ideas to design your child’s room (whether they’re a baby or toddler, tween or teen), but we’ll also share some general tips for managing sensory stimulation more effectively.

 Ready to be inspired?

 A sensory room (also called sensory integration room) is designed to either calm or stimulate a person’s senses.

 In most cases, sensory rooms are created to help reduce sensory stimulation in children who are overly sensitive to such stimulation, like kids with Sensory Processing Disorder (SPD) or Autism Spectrum Disorder (ASD).